About the disease

 Diagnosis is usually done during simple examination of diluted pupils to examine the state of retina.
 Usually, he uses special drops that can significantly dilate pupils.
 These drops can cause blurring of vision, but it always wears off after several hours.
 Strange new blood vessels or swelling of retina can indicate that a patient has diabetic retinopathy.
 Some abnormalities in optic nerve can also indicate presence of DR. Angiography helps to make a picture of an eye and assess its state for any changes in its structure.
 Tomography can also show pictures of an eye and it also determines the thickness of retina.

-Surgery.
-Surgical treatment, also called vitrectomy, is required, if there was massive intraocular hemorrhage or if proliferative retinopathy caused significant decrease of vision.
+- Vitrectomy is required if there was massive intraocular hemorrhage or if proliferative retinopathy caused significant decrease of vision.
 During vitrectomy an eye surgeon removes blood clots from eye cavity.
 If possible, he also removes the back of hyaloid membrane which is located between retina and vitreous body.
 This hyaloid membrane does not play any important role in eye function, but it can cause the development of proliferative retinopathy.

-Conservative therapy.
+- Conservative treatment is usually applied in combination with other treatment options..
 Patient with diabetic retinopathy is recommended to spend much time sitting with closed eyes.
 This simple method facilitates bleeding of vessel thrombosis.
 If there was a sufficient increase of optical media transparency after conservative treatment, laser treatment is required.
 If there was no increase of transparency, he may need to undergo vitrectomy.
-Drug therapy for diabetic retinopathy is one of the most controversial areas in modern ophthalmology, as it presents many contradictions that still need to be solved.
-On one hand, there was a large number of studies, that continue to actively search for new therapeutic agents.
-On the other hand, there are no pharmacological agents, whose safety in treatment of DR was proved.
-That`s why drugs are used very rarely for DR treatment.
-Usually conservative treatment, coagulation, laser and surgery are enough to eliminate diabetic retinopathy.